Skip to main content

 ClickHouse also has experimental support for inverted indices as a secondary index.
 We do not currently recommend these for logging datasets but anticipate they will replace token-based bloom filters when they are production-ready.

-For the purposes of example we use the structured logs dataset.
+For the purposes of this example we use the structured logs dataset.
 Suppose we wish to count logs where the Referer column contains ultra.

 SELECT count()